bhch/django-jsonform/docs/guide/upload.rst

 This option is ideal for keeping small file data within a JSON object.

+It is quick and easy to setup.
+Just by declaring the ``format`` keyword, you're good to go.

-However, there are two drawbacks: Base64 encoded data will be 33% larger than the original file.
+But this convenience comes with two tradeoffs: Base64 encoded data will be 33% larger than the original file.
 Second, Base64 images and files won't be cached by the browsers unlike other images accessed via urls.
+For small files, these tradeoffs shouldn't really matter.

 The ``type`` should be ``string`` and ``format`` should be ``'data-url'``: